Best of Botswana - 11 day Multi-Destination Adventure

 Activities bookable at the hotel include Zambezi river cruises, elephant rides and lion walks, scenic flights, bungee jumping from the Victoria Falls bridge, zip-lining and fishing and much more.

-This luxurious lodge was completely refurbished in 2015 to a particularly high standard and now provides exceptional accommodation and one of Africa's finest water-focused safari programmes.
+This luxurious lodge was recently completely refurbished to a particularly high standard and now provides exceptional accommodation and one of Africa's finest water-focused safari programmes.

-Uniquely situated on an island within the lush Okavango Delta this stylish lodge offers a memorable setting from which to enjoy the plethora of birdlife, wildlife and flora of the area.
+Uniquely situated on Xaxaba island within the lush Okavango Delta, this stylish lodge offers a memorable setting from which to enjoy the plethora of birdlife, wildlife and flora of the area.

-The luxury tented rooms at Eagle Island Camp feature oversize beds with delta views, en-suite bathrooms, walled outdoor showers, indoor bathtubs, day beds, desks, mini bars, air-conditioning, decks and private plunge pools.
+The luxury tented rooms at Eagle Island Camp feature oversize beds with delta views, en-suite bathrooms, walled outdoor showers, indoor bathtubs, day beds, desks, mini bars, air-conditioning, decks and furnished decks with private plunge pools.

-Communal facilities include al fresco dining, lounge and bar, fire pit, internet access, curio shop and laundry.
+Communal facilities include an open-air, under-cover, dining and lounge area, a library, a swimming pool and a spa treatments area.
 The lodge is also very well known for having one of the world's most romantic bars where stunning African sunsets can be enjoyed with a refreshing drink as another day of adventure comes to an end.